SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Experiments

 \subsection{Ablation Study of Sweep Reconstruction}

 We examine the impact of sweep reconstruction on pose estimation accuracy by comparing the ATE result with vs. without sweep reconstruction.
-Without using the proposed sweep reconstruction, the system takes 10\,Hz raw input and 10\,Hz IMU pre-integration to perform LIO-optimization.
+Without using the proposed sweep reconstruction, the system takes 10\,Hz raw input to perform state update at 10\,Hz.
 In addition, all other configuration parameters are unchanged.

-Results in Table \ref{table5} demonstrate that our sweep reconstruction can significantly improve the accuracy and robustness of BA based LIO-optimization, which demonstrate that reducing the IMU pre-integration error is very importance for the success of a BA based LIO framework.
+Results in Table \ref{table5} demonstrate that increasing the frequency of state update by increasing sweep frequency can improve the accuracy and robustness of iEKF framework.